bbeizer/Razzle-Dazzle/README.md

 # Bugs/Future Improvement

-I wish I could network the code and have the game running on a server and have user clients interact with the game on the server
+Currently you can only play the game and make moves for each side on 1 computer.
+Ideally I would network the game in way where 2 clients are able to access the game on a remote server from their own devices.
+Each client would make moves which would alter the piece/ball configuration on the board on the server and the server would their relay the new board configuration onto the clients.